Why Go for “Do It Yourself” (DIY) Projects

 We’ll also take this time to say that having paracord on you is the most useful thing — you can create other things with the humble paracord.
 Stock up on it!

-Bug Out Vehicle (BOV) DIY Project BONUS
+Bug Out Vehicle (BOV) DIY Project BONUS:

-Bug out vehicles are a must for any prepper, but it can get a bit expensive, especially if you're planning to get a new one.
+Bug out vehicles are a must for any prepper, but they can get a bit expensive, especially if you’re planning to get a new one.
 One solution?
 DIY-ing your existing vehicle to make it more bug out appropriate.

 There’s a lot you can do, but we’ll go with the most straightforward project that you can do for your BOV — EXTRA STORAGE SPACE.

 We want to be prepped when we move out to head to our bug out location, and space might be an issue with your BOV; you might not have enough.
 One way to address that problem is to attach a roof rack.

 You can’t just build ANY roof rack, though.
 As always, there are two things you need to consider before you take those protective work gloves out:

 - What will you be loading onto the roof rack and into your car?

 - What does your car’s roof look like, and how much can it hold?

 You wouldn’t put a heavy metal roof rack on top of a VW Beetle or a Mini Cooper, right?
 So, again planning before you dive headfirst into DIY-ing is needed.